Charbeneau/lambda_layers/README.md

 }
 ```

+Take note of the lambda layer version number.

+3. **Update LAMBDA_LAYER_ARN in driver.sh to have the layer version number matching the one you want to use.**

+This should be parameterized in the future.

-3. Deploy the CloudFormation stack.
+4. Deploy the CloudFormation stack.
 ```
 bash driver.sh deploy-stack
 ```